-You’ve chosen the party venue, planned a marvelous menu, and asked invitees to save the date, time, and place.
+You’ve chosen the perfect party venue, planned a marvelous menu, and asked invitees to save the date, time, and place.
 To create a company holiday party to remember, it makes sense to also include fun activities available for people who want to participate.

 Just as every company is unique, what party attendees may consider to be “fun” also varies.
 So, as you choose which games to offer, think about who will be at the event.
 If employees can bring their children, for example, then you’ll want to provide different games than if it’s an adult only get together.